tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/Activities/08-Stu_CRUD/README.md

-# Using CRUD: CREATE, SELECT, UPDATE, and DELETE
+# Using CRUD: CREATE, READ, UPDATE, and DELETE

-In this activity, you will be utilizing CRUD operations (Create, Read, Update, Destroy) on the provided data.
+In this activity, you will be utilizing CRUD operations (Create, Read, Update, Delete) on the provided data.

 ## Instructions